-What was missing from the engineers' argu-
+What was missing from the engineers' argument?

-- quantification of the relationship between joint temperature and O-ring failure - prediction of the probability of O-ring failure at 29°, with assessment of degree of uncertainty an appropriate statistical method: logistic regression ment?
+- quantification of the relationship between joint temperature and O-ring failure - prediction of the probability of O-ring failure at 29°, with assessment of degree of uncertainty

 - Dalal et al. carried out such an analysis (after the fact) using data from the 23 shuttle launches prior to the Challenger - found strong statistical evidence of a temperature effect on O-rings - we will analyze these data later in the semester